panunu/robotto-coffeescript/README.md

 # Robotto-coffee

 The goal is to make an environment where one can practice writing Coffeescript and a simple AI.
-This environment provides the following: a virtual robot, that can move and sense the environment with simple sensors.
+This environment provides the following: a virtual robot which can move and sense the environment with simple sensors.
 One is supposed to provide a "brain" for the robot which decides what to do.

 ## TODOS